luminus-framework/luminus/resources/public/md/html_templating.md

 </html>
 ```

-The templates are rendered using a context represented by a hashmap.
+The templates are rendered using a context represented by a map of key/value pairs.
 The context contains
-and variables that we'd like to render in our template.
+the variables that we'd like to render in our template at runtime.
 Above, we have a template representing
 a page that renders a single variable called `name`.

 There are two functions for rendering templates called `render` and `render-file`.